br101/libdeca/README.md

 dwt_rxenable(DWT_START_RX_IMMEDIATE);
 ```

-If you get error messages like
+If you get error messages like this:
 ```
 E (4983) DECA: TX error seq 0 (0x4080e1a0)
 E (4983) DECA:  SYS Time:       442f907a00
 E (4993) DECA:  TX Time:        442ea48234
 E (4993) DECA:  Diff:           ff140834 (-242 us)
 ```
-the interrupt processing on your CPU is not fast enough (in this case we wanted to transmit a packet at a certain time but we were 242us too late).
-You can increase `TWR_PROCESSING_TIME` in `ranging.c`, but they have to be the same on **both sides** (transmit and receive).
-For more exact measurements it's better to have a lower number here.
+then the interrupt processing on your CPU is not fast enough (in this case we wanted to transmit a packet at a certain time but we were 242us too late).
+You can increase `TWR_PROCESSING_TIME` in `ranging.h`, or pass a different number to twr_init() but they **have to be the same on both sides** (transmit and receive).
+For more exact distance measurements it's better to have a lower number here.
 Also note that logging, especially in interrupt context in `dwmac_irq.c` can have an impact on the processing time, so after you are sure you get the right interrupts, it's better to disable logging there.